ArnabRollin/dwn/README.md

 # dwn

-`dwn` is the interpreter for the Dawn programming language.
+Dawn (`dwn`) is the interpreter and bytecode compiler for the Dawn Programming Language.

 ## Installation options